-Best DIY Guitar Kit with a Lap Design
+Best DIY Guitar Kits with a Lap Design

 The C.B.
 Gitty 2×4 has a lap design and you can provide the 2×4 easily.
 It can be used for country music, jazz and various genres.
 You can definitely use it for Hawaiian music as well and it comes with all of the instruments needed for building.
 It has Nashville C6 and Open E Blues for the included sets of strings.

-Best DIY Guitar Kit with a Tune-O-Matic Bridge
+Best DIY Guitar Kits with a Tune-O-Matic Bridge

-Best DIY Guitar Kit with a Maple Neck
+Best DIY Guitar Kits with a Maple Neck

 The Saga TC-10 has a neck made of maple and a body made of basswood and is solid.
 It comes with hardware made from heavy nickel plating for durability.
 The peghead shape makes it ideal for instrument building.
 It comes with an instruction manual and has a truss rod for adjustability as well.
 It requires no soldering at all.

-Best DIY Guitar Kit with a Rosewood Fingerboard
+Best DIY Guitar Kits with a Rosewood Fingerboard

 The MUSOO PROJECT P90 has a fingerboard that is made with rosewood for durability and good sound.
 Maple veneer and mahogany are both used for the body.
 It has a scale of 24.75 and it has a set in neck style.
-If you want something with a P90 style pickup then this is the one you should try.
+If you want something with a P90 style pickup then this is the one you should try to put together.

 For a good fingerboard made of basswood, we recommend you to check out the Yibuy Basswood MM1-F. It is made with a solid maple neck as well and all of the turning knobs or pegs on the headstock are working properly.
 The easy action makes it ideal for beginners at DIY instrument making.

-Others who did not make it to our list were lacking in sufficient materials and also did not have clear instructions on how to build them.
+Others who did not make it to our list were lacking in sufficient materials and also did not have clear instructions on how to build your own guitar.
 It should be friendly towards the user in terms of instructions and should have all the things you need to assemble it.

 Other Frequently Asked Questions